bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

       > PARTLY_SIGNED_RAW_TX=0100000002f327e86da3e66bd20e1129b1fb36d07[...]

-Signing the raw transaction with `“signrawtransaction” <../reference/rpc/signrawtransaction.html>`__ gets more complicated as we now have three arguments:
+Signing the raw transaction with ``signrawtransaction`` gets more complicated as we now have three arguments:

 1. The unsigned raw transaction.